Where do stars explode in the ISM? -- The distribution of dense gas around evolved massive stars in M33: Where do stars explode in the ISM? -- The general picture

-Such comparisons can be done as shown in Figure \ref{fig:simvsobs}, where as a preliminary demonstration we compare the observed densities of our WRs and RSGs from Figure \ref{fig:ntot_stars} (colored histograms) to the ambient SN densities from a high-resolution ($\sim$4 \Msun) simulation of a dwarf starburst galaxy from \cite{Lahen2020} mentioned in Section \ref{sec:data:sims}.
-Since our observed densities are derived from the projected ISM densities divided by a scale height (Section \ref{sec:densityage} and Appendix \ref{appendix:volumedensity}), they are best compared with similarly obtained average SN densities from the simulation, as described in Section \ref{sec:data:sims} (solid black histograms).
+In this section, we compare the observed densities of our WRs and RSGs from Figure \ref{fig:ntot_stars} (colored histograms) to the ambient SN densities from a high-resolution ($\sim$4 \Msun) simulation of a dwarf starburst galaxy from \cite{Lahen2020} mentioned in Section \ref{sec:data:sims}.
+The results of the comparison is shown in Figure \ref{fig:simvsobs}.
+Since our observed densities are derived from the projected ISM densities divided by a scale height (Section \ref{sec:densityage} and Appendix \ref{appendix:volumedensity}), we obtained average SN densities in a similar manner from the simulation, as described in Section \ref{sec:data:sims} (solid black histograms).
 For the sake of discussion, we show both the local (thin-dashed) and averaged (thick-solid) densities around simulated SNe in Figure \ref{fig:simvsobs}.

-We notice firstly that the local densities are much lower than the projected densities.
+One will notice firstly that the local densities are much lower than the projected densities.
 This is a common prediction of high-resolution galaxy simulations where majority of stars explode in low densities carved by photoionization and SN clustering, and due to stellar motion away from the birth clouds \citep[e.g.][]{Hu2017, Lahen2020, Rathjen2021, Andersson2022}.
 Unfortunately, the immediate local densities are not measurable in observations where we always see the ISM and stars in projection.
 In addition, our ISM tracers of \hi and H$_2$ are mainly sensitive to gas densities $>0.1$ \cmc (since our main goal in this paper was to measure the quantity of dense gas around SNe).
 In future we can include recombination line and diffuse X-ray maps of galaxies to estimate the proportions of the ionized and hot ISM gas along the line of sight of stars.